bloominstituteoftechnology/dark-mode/README.md

 - Look at [this implementation](https://usehooks.com/useDarkMode/) of a `useDarkMode` hook that has more logic built into it (ignore the `useEffect` hook which has some direct DOM manipulation).
 In your `useDarkMode` hook, build in the `usePrefersDarkMode` logic that will check to see what you have set your OS theme preference to and apply that to your site.

-- Add routing into this app and build out some other pages
+[x] Add routing into this app and build out some other pages [x] npm install --save react-router-dom

 - Go to the [Coin Gecko API](https://www.coingecko.com/) where we got this data from, and add more features to your app.
 Maybe you want to make a dropdown list of coins, and only look at one coin at a time.
 You could make an API call to that API for a specific coin and get more data on it.
 You could get more specific coin data for the last 24 hrs.
 There's a lot you can do with this API.
 Explore and have fun!